greenelab/deep-review/all-sections.md

 captured by the use of the term "research parasite" to describe scientists who use data from other researchers [@o0F1MXBC].
 A field that honors only discoveries and not the hard work of generating useful data will have difficulty encouraging scientists to share their hard-won data.
-Unfortunately, it's precisely those data that would help to power deep learning in the domain.
+It's precisely those data that would help to power deep learning in the domain.
 Efforts are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@194IoYUs3].